jtippett/jjfs/docs/user-guide.md

 **To resolve:**
 1. Open the file in your editor
-2. Edit to keep the desired content (removing conflict markers)
+2. Edit to keep the desired content and remove conflict markers
 3. Save the file
-4. jj automatically creates a new revision with the resolution
+4. jj automatically creates a new revision with your resolution

 ### Inspecting Workspaces